jguiel/mouse_atlas_streamlit/README.md

 # Mock Streamlit app + DB
 This is purely for showcasing experience with streamlit.
-If you really wanted to, you could spin up a local postgresql db and a .env file with relevant cread to run it!
+If you really wanted to, you could spin up a local postgresql db and a .env file with relevant creds to run it!
 Or you can check out the screenshows below.

 If you're feeling spicy, set up the .env and pgql db.
 Next, run `streamlit run mouse_atlas_app.py` in the project root.
 This will automatically launch the app and open in your default browser